pmitros/school-committee/streamline.md

 this head on: Students, teachers, and school systems generally do better with frequent testing, monitoring, feedback, and assessment.
 That is established science.
-Where assessment fails is when it is used in isolation, tied directly to incentives.
+Where assessment fails is when it is used in isolation or tied directly to incentives.
 There are many things we don't know how to measure, and once assessment is tied to incentives, those tend to fall by the wayside.
 However, used correctly, with the understanding that much of evaluation is qualitative and needs to be combined with theoretical and substantative arguments, more knowledge is better.